The sole ingredients used to prepare Sibiu Salami are the following:

 The following ingredients are not allowed in the manufacture of Sibiu Salami:

-- any other addition that can replace meat;
+- – any other additive that can work as a substitute for meat;

 The auxiliary products used are hardwoods (beech, oak or mixed in varying proportions beech and oak), whose origin is exclusively of Romania, clips and / or twine, packaging materials and labels.